What Is Email Archiving? How It Works, Types of Archiving & Best Practices for Compliance

 How Email Archiving Supports eDiscovery

-An email archiving solution can help organizations respond to incoming eDiscovery requests in quick fashion because it stores all emails in their original format within a secure, centralized repository and makes those indexes easily searchable using advanced search functionality.
+An email archiving solution can help organizations respond to incoming eDiscovery requests in a quick fashion because it stores all emails in their original format within a secure, centralized repository and makes those indexes easily searchable using advanced search functionality.
 Need to implement a legal hold on a specific email or set of emails?
 No worries — the right email archiver can help you preserve evidence by using its tagging functionality.

 How Email Archiving Supports Disaster Recovery